ab492/iOS_Playground/TimeToLiveCache/README.md

-# Challenge: Implement a Cache with Time-to-Live (TTL) using Property Wrappers
+# TDD Challenge: Implement a Cache with Time-to-Live (TTL) using Property Wrappers

 All code is in `TimeToLiveCacheTests`.
+I've made a live coding exercise for this [here](https://youtu.be/TdcFHka8uKo).

 ## Problem Statement
-You need to create a cache system that stores values in memory with an expiration time.
+Create a cache system that stores values in memory with an expiration time.
 Once a value’s TTL has expired, the cache should automatically return nil instead of the stored value.
 You will use a custom property wrapper to manage the cache, handle the TTL, and invalidate the values once the TTL is reached.

 ## Requirements: